tylerbarton/bootcamp-project/README.md

 - **Appointment Service**: This service is responsible for managing appointments.
 It is responsible for creating, updating, and deleting appointments.
 - **User Service**: This service is responsible for managing users.
 It is responsible for creating, updating, and deleting managed clients.

+## ⚙ Configuration
+Each microservice can be configured separately in the respective `application.properites` file.

 # 💾 Database
 <p align="center">
     <img src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/mongodb/mongodb.png" alt="MongoDB logo" width="64" height="63">